 Meet the team

-Alice Gully, one of the owners of Aardvark Safaris, has been involved in African travel since 1995.
+Alice Gully, the owner of Aardvark Safaris, has been involved in African travel since 1995.
 Her interest in all things African started with a zoology degree at Newcastle where her entomology tutor inspired with stories of exotic creatures that could only be found in Africa.
 When a second degree in vet science did not go according to plan, she fulfilled a dream by working in Zambia.
 First, she helped set up a safari camp on Lake Kariba and undertook a small study on a family of seven elephants that shared her island.
 Next was a stint skippering catamarans on the Zimbabwean side of the lake where sailing along the wildlife filled shores of Matsuadona National Park still inspires wonderful memories.

 Her last job was living the dream as a back-up guide for a riding safari in Hwange, Zimbabwe, which she describes as one of those few jobs where you forget it’s work, and where managing 28 horses and showing guests the wonders of Africa from horseback was pure joy.
 She decided on her future career as an African tour operator before her return and now says that anything is possible in Africa if you know how.

 Now married, and mother to three daughters, Alice runs the Scottish office.
 Riding is still a big passion she competes and hunts when time allows.
 Alice and husband Jim are keen hill walkers and love the outdoors, and on their African travels they are happiest on foot, in a canoe, or on horseback.
 She is also an experienced diver and counts the peaceful reefs of Mozambique as some of the best in the world.
 Her triplets got a taste of Africa at the age of two on a camel safari in Kenya with some time at the coast – never too young!
-They are now ten and have been to Malawi, South Africa, Tanzania and Zanzibar, Malawi being the highlight.
+They are now nearly 12 and have been to Malawi, South Africa, Tanzania and Zanzibar, Malawi being the highlight.

 In her many years organising holidays, Alice has travelled extensively through Africa, exploring some of the more off the beaten track safari areas as well as the better known.
 Kenya remains an old favourite and she has returned six times, unable to resist the draw of all that’s on offer here.
 Post children she’s also come to appreciate the value of R&R holidays in beach destinations like Mauritius and the Seychelles.
 Of the countries Aardvark Safaris sells, it’s only Madagascar Alice has yet to explore, but it’s only a matter of time.